water-hole/etcd-ansible-operator/README.md

       size: 5
       version: "3.2.13"
     ```
-   This shoudl scale up the cluster by 2 pods.
+   This should scale up the cluster by 2 pods.

-3. Apply the changes `kubectl apply -f deploy/cr.yaml`
-4. Verify that the cluster has scaled up by `kubectl get pods -l app=etcd`.
+3. Verify that the cluster has scaled up by `$kubectl get pods -l app=etcd`.
 You should see something like this:
     ```
     $ kubectl get pods -l app=etcd
     NAME                              READY     STATUS    RESTARTS   AGE